wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-getmessageid.md

 # IoTHubMessage_GetMessageId()

-Gets the MessageId from the IOTHUB_MESSAGE_HANDLE.
+Gets the messageId from the IOTHUB_MESSAGE_HANDLE.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.

 ## Syntax